CAR T-Cell Therapy: Engineering Patients’ Immune Cells to Treat Their Cancers

-The expanded population of CAR T cells are then infused into the patient.
+The expanded population of CAR T cells is then infused into the patient.
 After the infusion, if all goes as planned, the T cells multiply in the patient’s body and, with guidance from their engineered receptor, recognize and kill cancer cells that harbor the antigen on their surfaces.

-Even so, investigators working in this field caution that there is still much to learn about CAR T cell therapy.
+Even so, investigators working in this field caution that there is still much to learn about CAR T-cell therapy.
 But the early results from trials like these have generated considerable optimism.

-CAR T-cell therapy eventually may “become a standard therapy for some B-cell malignancies” like ALL and chronic lymphocytic leukemia, Dr. Rosenberg recently wrote in a Nature Reviews Clinical Oncology article.
+CAR T-cell therapy eventually may “become a standard therapy for some B-cell malignancies” like ALL and chronic lymphocytic leukemia, Dr. Rosenberg wrote in a Nature Reviews Clinical Oncology article.

 A Possible Option Where None Had Existed